daanheikens/api-platform-gcp-template/README.md

 ### Disclaimer

 This template is solely for demonstration purposes.
-Do not use this code in production as it could pose security risks.
+Do not use this code in production as it's not secured for production workloads.
 This template is meant to get a basic understanding on how API-Platform can be deployed to Google Cloud Platform.

 ## Preparation